Spiratatoe/Cabot_Trail_CEC_2025/README.md

 - Example Output
 - GitHub Info

+# Testing
+Your code will be tested by comparing the results of your algorythm to the correct results.
+A folder (that only the directors have access to) labelled 'CEC_test' will have a set amount of images corresponding to yes or no. The file format for these images will be png, with the names of each image being 'test_xxx.png'.
+Note x in this case represents the number of files tested, similiar to the yes and no directories.

+Results will be compared witht the correct results using Excel.
+It is neccesary that competitors output there results to an csv file (or similiar).
+While other UI's are encouraged, any .csv file or anything simliar is neccesary for testing purposes only!
+You can see the sample outupt in the info folder for more details relating to this!

 # Potentiall Useful Info:
 We have given you all access to the images through OneDrive link here: https://dalu-my.sharepoint.com/:f:/g/personal/or942416_dal_ca/EnQWMWAfUMZFvSOX0s12eyIBUcl52LuIB1posYqPujOtzw?e=CSkuKl